 My research broadly addresses social inequalities in health and health behavior.
-I am principally focused on socioeconomic, racial/ethnic, religious, and sex disparities in health and their interplay with community contexts.
-A current project uses nationally-representative data to examine the intersection of geographic contexts, educational attainment, and all-cause mortality in the United States.
+I am principally focused on socioeconomic, racial/ethnic, religious, and sex disparities in population health and their interplay with community contexts.
+For example, a current project uses nationally-representative data to examine the intersection of geographic contexts, educational attainment, and all-cause mortality in the United States.
 I am also interested in the causes and consequences of religious involvement and have studied social drivers of religious involvement and how religious ecologies and personal religiosity shape an array of social and health outcomes.
 Methodologically, I use statistical methods to analyze quantitative data, primarily from administrative databases and large social surveys.
-My work has been published in journals from a variety of field including sociology, behavioral medicine, social epidemiology, public health, gerontology, and interdisciplinary social science.
+My work has been published in journals from a variety of fields including sociology, behavioral medicine, social epidemiology, public health, gerontology, and interdisciplinary social science.
 In addition to scholarly publications, my research has received coverage in media outlets such as The New York Times and The Washington Post.
 I teach courses at the undergraduate and graduate level including Sociology of Medicine, Sociology of Mental & Physical Health, Sociology of Religion, and Methods of Social Investigation.

 PhD: Baylor University (2013)